solaguirre/weatherdashboard/README.md

 ### When a user enters an input in the search area, a new button is created to display their search history.
 Here is what that looks like:

 [![Screen-Shot-2020-09-23-at-11-40-40-PM.png](https://i.postimg.cc/28WT5Mtt/Screen-Shot-2020-09-23-at-11-40-40-PM.png)](https://postimg.cc/VdYXGGm9)

+Live link to deployed app
+List of technologies used
+1-2 sentences explaining what the app is
+2-3 Screenshots / gifs of the app
+License (usually MIT)
+Contact information for you and any collaborators